 "Fuck you," I said flatly.
 "It was an example of how much our relationship has changed.
 I mean, I can't be the only one affected by whatever this is, right?
 I don't know.
 Maybe I'm really going crazy.
 Delusional.
 What the hell was I thinking?"

 "Maybe you're right.
 So you fell for someone who's all wrong for you.
 No, wait.
 Actually, you guys are a match made in heaven with your commitment issues."

 "Who said anything about falling?
 Toni, this is Brent we're talking about.
 I'd rather poke my eye than have serious feelings for the guy."

 But even as I said it, I could feel beads of cold sweat trailing down my spine as the full range of my feelings filtered through my mind.
 It was not a possibility I was ready for so I shut it down immediately.

 "Sure," she said, disbelief laced in her tone.
 "Then why are we having this conversation?"

 "I just like him, okay?
 There's a huge difference.
-What the hell am I going to do, Toni?
+What am I going to do, Toni?
 I'm not supposed to like him.
 We're supposed to just play our roles and be done with each other in a few months."